 Working towards accreditation: have completed any action within the workbook

-Gold: have reached Silver standard and have completed at least 18 of the 21 Gold actions [Last year 17 out of 20]
+Gold: have reached Silver standard and have completed at least 20 of the 25 Gold actions

 If you would like to move evidence (comments, photos, documents) from last year’s workbook to this years please check out our 'How to Guides' in the Green Impact Resources or contact email@example.com

 This year there has been some changes to the workbook including an additional action and amendments to existing criteria.

 B022: All new staff are given an environmental introduction relevant to their area of work when they begin employment within the School/Department